willstepp/writings/hunger/hunger.md

 ~

 It was time for the hunters to return to the valley.
 That morning there was bustle as the men readied their hunting gear and women gathered provisions for the camp.
 The children could sense the solemnity and played quietly together.
 There were no smiles and laughter as there had been the day of their return.
+But there were many embraces and kisses to show their love to one another.

-Before the journey to the valley there was a small ceremony held on the grounds under the tree.
+Always before the journey back to the valley a small ceremony was held on the grounds underneath the tree.
 Yaholo anointed the hunters with oils and essense and spoke the words of their ancestors to hunt well and to be safe in their journey, both going there and coming back.
 Only the closest members of the family attended.

 And yet when Ama looked around the group she did not see her son Mika there.
 Others noticed him missing also and approached her.